Monte-Carlo

 29 August, 2018

-Let me use the Example 7.1.1 of Robert and Casella (2013) to compare the speed of R and Julia in MCMC.
+Let me use the Example 7.1.1 of to compare the speed of R and Julia in MCMC.

 We can implement this example with the following code.
 It is worth noting that I try to keep the same form between this two programming language as much as possible.
 For example, Julia does not support arbitrary mean and variance in its Gaussian sampling function randn(), while R can directly realize in rnorm(), but we both adopt the linear transformation of Gaussian distribution.